-A spin-off of NBC’s American Ninja Warrior — a show Webberley also has competed on for three seasons — American Ninja Warrior: Ninja vs. Ninja, formerly Team Ninja Warrior, is a relay-style race where teams of three go through a series of grueling obstacles consisting of rope and ring swings, climbing under nets, and sprinting to, and pulling yourself up, a 14-foot curved wall called the “Warped Wall.”
+A spin-off of NBC’s American Ninja Warrior — a show Webberley also has competed on for three seasons — Team Ninja Warrior (renamed American Ninja Warrior: Ninja vs. Ninja in its third season) is a relay-style race where teams of three go through a series of grueling obstacles consisting of rope and ring swings, climbing under nets, and sprinting to, and pulling yourself up, a 14-foot curved wall called the “Warped Wall.”

 Webberley, who was named the Big West Freshman of the Year in 2010, finished her first year at CSUN as the school freshman pole vault record holder with a 12-foot, 8¾ inch leap and her senior year ended with a then-school record 13 foot, 3½ jump.

 The Palmdale native credited CSUN track and field coaches Bridget and Avery Anderson for helping shape her into the athlete she is today.

 “Bridget was my personal pole vault coach, so I spent most of my time with her, but I still learned a ton from Avery as well,” Webberley said.
 “They truly support each individual athlete and work so hard to give everyone the help and best opportunities both on the track and in the classroom.”

 Webberley said her interest in trying out for the Ninja Warrior series started after her dad sent her a video of former contestant Kacy Catanzaro, who gained fame on the show after becoming the first woman to conquer the 14-foot Warped Wall.